 Critical Illness Rider

 The critical illness rider covers the cost of treatment and other medical expenses if a policyholder is diagnosed with a critical illness.
-The cost of treating a critical illness is on the high side.
-Hence, so it may be a wide option to add this rider to your life insurance policy.
-Nevertheless, endeavor to check the list of illnesses it covers because coverage for all types of illnesses may not be available.
+The cost of treating a critical illness is on the high side;.
+Hence, it may be a wise option to add this rider to your life insurance policy.
+Nevertheless, endeavor to check the list of illnesses.
+It covers because coverage for all types of illnesses may not be available.

 Child Term Rider

-This rider is typically designed to offer death benefits if a policyholder loses his or her at a very young age.
-If your child dies before attaining a specific age, a child-term rider will provide financial protection to get through this difficult time.
+This rider is typically designed to offer death benefits in the event that a policyholder loses his or her life at a very young age.
+If your child dies before attaining a specific age.
+A child-term rider will provide financial protection to get through this difficult time.
 On the other hand, when your child attains maturity.
 You can convert your term plan to permanent insurance without going through a medical examination.

 How to Add a Rider to Our Life Insurance